VirxEC/Elementv5/README.md

         ```

     - If PyTorch is installed in the local environment, that version will be loaded.
-        If a verison in the local environment isn't installed, then it will try to load the botpack PyTorch redistributable.
+        If a version in the local environment isn't installed, then it will try to load the botpack PyTorch redistributable.
-    - Packages included in the PyTorch include PyTorch's dependencies downloaded from pip except for numpy, which are:
+    - Packages included in the redistributable include PyTorch's dependencies downloaded from pip except for numpy, which are:
         1. filelock
         1. fsspec
         1. jinja